kumarallamraju/avd/avd-poc-planning.md

 8. If you're planning to keep these VMs in a separate OU, pls create the OU beforehand and get the full OU path
 9. Have a separate VM (e.g. adminVM) to perform admin activities or back door entry to your session hosts.
 Pls make sure this VM is also domain joined.

+### Personal Desktops

+### Multi-session Desktops

-10. For multi-session desktops, we need to domain join the Azure Files or Azure NetApp Files.
-Pls refer to this document https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable
+11. For multi-session desktops, we need to domain join the Azure Files or Azure NetApp Files.
+Pls create an ADLS Gen2 storage account and refer to this document https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable

-10. Download the AzFilesHybrid module https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable#download-azfileshybrid-module on to your admin VM created in Step #8
+10. Download the AzFilesHybrid module https://docs.microsoft.com/en-us/azure/storage/files/storage-files-identity-ad-ds-enable#download-azfileshybrid-module on to your admin VM created in Step #9

 11. Install the Az module on your admin VM. https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-6.3.0